Isissss/MERN-Frontend/readme.md

-# MERN Kanban board - front-end
+# MERN Kanban Board - Front-end

 This project was part of a course of the University of Applied Sciences Rotterdam.
 This is the front-end part for an API that we created.
 I chose to build a kanban board.
 ## Tech Stack